xPEDRAMx/MixTrafficSimulation/README.md

 # MixTrafficSimulation
-The MixTrafficSimulation is a microscopic simulation designed to capture the dynamics and interactions that arise among heterogeneous road users within a shared environment.
+The MixTrafficSimulation is a multi-dimensional microscopic simulation designed to capture the dynamics and interactions that arise among heterogeneous road users within a shared environment.

 The repository is being continuously updated and completed every day.
 Feel free to ask any questions in the meantime.